mariascrs/mariascrs.github.io/_posts/2021-11-16-supersolver.md

   toc: true
 ---

-This blogpost aims to give a general overview of our new paper *"SuperSolver: accelerating the Delfs-Galbraith algorithm with fast subfield root detection"* (link here).
+This blogpost aims to give a general overview of our new paper *"SuperSolver: accelerating the Delfs-Galbraith algorithm with fast subfield root detection"* ([link](https://eprint.iacr.org/2021/1488)).
 This is joint work with my amazing coauthors Craig Costello and Jia Shi.

 ## The supersingular isogeny problem and the Delfs-Galbraith algorithm